AinaT9/FS-OOD-SLR/README.md

-# Towards Full-Spectrum Out-of-DISTRIBUTION: Data Repository
+# Towards Full-Spectrum Out-of-Distribution: Data Repository

 This repository contains the extracted tables and supporting CSV files used in the **Systematic Literature Review (SLR)** project.